sureshappana/CSV-Discrepancy-Tool/README.md

 # CSV Discrepancy Tool
 Aim of this application is find the discrepancies in two or more csv files.
-## Assumptions
-1. CSV Files contains 3 columns in the same order.
-2. Columns are email address, YouTube Channel and Subscriber Count
-3. Email addresses are reliable among the csv files and they exists in the same order.

 This application consists of frontend and backend.
 Users upload csv files from the frontend and those csv files are processed on backend and result sent back to frontend.

 Frontend was implemented in Angular 11.